 This can be anything from a sports league to a painting class.
 Choose something to do that doesn’t allow or need technology to do it.

 4. Set hours for responding to email.

 Make some rules for yourself around email.
-For instance, I have a rule that I don’t respond to any emails on Saturday.
+For instance, I have a rule that I don’t respond to any emails on Saturdays.
 I don’t check them and I don’t respond to them.

-If you can, set aside time every week that you don’t need to check your email.
+If you can, set aside time every week so that you don’t need to check your email.